FREQUENTLY ASKED QUESTIONS

 The participants to the family vacation are the sick child and his/her immediate family, i.e. the parent(s) (or legal guardian(s) / foster parent(s)) and siblings, and sometimes also the grandparent(s), living under the same roof.

 The sponsor can nominate a family or Beyond the Moon selects a family by involving its network of hospitals and doctors.
-We also receive more and more spontaneous requests via our website.
+We also receive more spontaneous requests via our website.
 Beyond the Moon handles the entire organisation and administration related to the family vacation.
 We always endeavour to nominate a family that not only meets our criteria, but also lives in the region (subject to change) or country of the sponsor.
 This makes the sponsor's support very tangible.

-First, we collaborate with professors, doctors and other healthcare professionals at various hospitals and hospices, who send us families applications spontaneously or at Beyond the Moon's request.
-With their medical background and knowledge, they help us nominate families with a seriously sick child who, based on our selection criteria, are eligible for a Beyond the Moon vacation.
-The biological parent, foster parent or guardian of a sick child or a colleague, relative, friend or the employer of a parent with a sick child can also fill in the online form Nominate a sick child.
 Nominating a family with a sick child does not guarantee that this request will be effectively and positively accepted.
 When it seems that the sick child and family meet all our criteria, Beyond the Moon must first check whether it has enough funds available to accept and carry out this request.
-To avoid disappointments, we kindly ask you not to make any promises to the sick child and his/her family until a full and thorough investigation has taken place.
-We respect the privacy of every sick child and his/her family.
-All medical information is treated confidentially and is neither discussed nor disclosed to third parties, unless it proves to be necessary for the achievement of this family vacation, and only with the prior consent of the child's parent(s), guardian(s) or foster parent(s).
+To avoid disappointments, we kindly ask anyone not to make any promises to the sick child and his/her family until a full and thorough investigation has taken place.

 Beyond the Moon collaborates with specific holiday partners.
-The family may possibly choose between a quiet holiday village or Disneyland Resort Paris, once all the criteria, as well as the advantages and disadvantages have been discussed with the child's primary care physician: a.o.
+The family may possibly choose between a quiet holiday village or Disneyland Paris, once all the criteria, as well as the advantages and disadvantages have been discussed with the child's primary care physician: a.o.
 Is the child fit enough for all our holiday destinations?
 Should some incentives be avoided?
 Can the sick child go into a subtropical swimming pool?
-Can all the medical equipment and needs be arranged on site regardless of the destination?
+Can all the medical equipments and needs be arranged on site, regardless of the destination?
 In short, the doctor can be asked to help in assessing which holiday destination is most suitable.
-Many families prefer to stay close to home, so the trip is not too tiring for the sick child.
-For medically complicated situations, together with the doctor and the family, we can opt for a holiday destination located nearby a hospital.
+Therefore, the holiday destinations are first thoroughly discussed and assessed with the child's primary care physician who, upon mutual agreement, delivers his written medical authorisation for this family vacation with the sick child.

-No. The families with a sick child that we help and select don't have the financial means to pay themselves the cost of such an all-in family vacation.
+No. The families with a sick child that we help and select don't have the financial means to pay themselves the cost of an all-in family vacation.

 No. We make a booking for a sick child and his/her family only once.